Zone Look-up Map

 * The former Zoning Code specified different sizes for corrections programs, substance abuse programs, and others.
 See “Community Residential Program Handbook” available here:

-The IDO defines these uses within the "Manufacturing, Fabrication, and Assembly" sub-category with the main "Industrial Uses" category:
+The IDO defines these uses within the "Manufacturing, Fabrication, and Assembly" sub-category with the main "Industrial Uses" category.
+These uses include:

 - Artisan manufacturing